What is the Emergency Quality Network (E-QUAL)?

 Sites using the SEP-1 method will adhere to the CMS definition.

 Sites using the CEDR metric or Quick Chart Review method will adhere to the ACEP CEDR Quality Improvement definition.
-The ICD-10 diagnostic coding logic for these methods can be downloaded in Activity 2.
+The ICD-10 diagnostic coding logic for these methods can be downloaded in within the benchmark activity.

 After trying to construct an Electronic Health Record (EHR) query to identify septic shock cases, we are finding that several patients do not have neither sepsis nor septic shock.
 Does E-QUAL have any guidance on the construction of EHR queries?